cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

  - 7 Advanced Options
    - A1 Expand Filesystem

-Selecting Boot Options -> Console is important.
-It seems Raspbian ships with X-Windows on by default and you want to turn it off.
+Selecting `3 Boot Options -> B1 Console` is important.
+It seems Raspbian ships with a GUI desktop on by default and you want to turn it off.

 Here, I am setting my locale to en_US.UTF-8.
 If you are in a different country you should set this as you want.